What is Pilates all about?

 Joseph Pilates, the originator of the Pilates method, was born near Dusseldorf in 1883.

 As a child, he was frail and sickly and suffered from rickets, asthma and rheumatic fever.
-He was determined to overcome his fragility and experimented with many different movement and exercise approached to develop his own body; including Yoga, gymnastics, skiing, self-defence, dance, circus training and weight training.
+He was determined to overcome his fragility and experimented with many different movement and exercise approaches to develop his own body; including Yoga, gymnastics, skiing, self-defence, dance, circus training and weight training.
 He selected the most effective features from each approach to create his own system of exercises to provide him with a balance of strength and flexibility.
 Having proven his techniques on his own body, he began teaching them to others.

 Pilates was first introduced to the UK by Alan Herdman, a London based dancer and teacher, who studied Pilates in New York in the late 1960s.
 He established the first UK studio in London in 1970 at The Place at London Contemporary Dance.
 Apprentices of alan Herdman include Dreas Reyneke and other well-known UK based Pilates teachers.